ciscops/viptela-workshop/exercises/5-0/README.md

 * A license file located at `licenses\viptela_serial_file.viptela`
 * The organization name associated with the license file.

+>Note: You'll need to create the `licenses` directory in the `viptela-workshop` directory
 #### Step 1

 The easiest way to specify the organization name is to modify `organization_name` in `inventory/group_vars/all/viptela.yml`: